Characterizing the Strong Maximum Principle

-This is true if $\bbf$ is invariant under a group such as O$_n$ or SU$_{n/2}$ acting transitively on the $n-1$ sphere in $\rn$.
-In this case the {\bf characteristic function} $f$ associated to $\bbf$ for $0\leq \l<\infty$ is defined by
+This holds, for example, if $\bbf$ is invariant under a group such as O$_n$ or SU$_{n/2}$ acting transitively on the $n-1$ sphere in $\rn$ (a condition called {\sl ST-invariance} in [\ASPECTS]).
+Given an invariant $\bbf$, the {\bf characteristic function} $f$ associated to $\bbf$ for $0\leq \l<\infty$ is defined by

 The {\bf borderline} cases are exactly the cases where $f(0)=0$ (see Lemma \CC.4).